ghzserg/nopoop/Readme.md

 Author: https://github.com/ninjamida

-To use this mod for your Flashforge AD5X (it likely won't work with, and at any rate is useless for, the AD5M and AD5M Pro):
+To use this plugin for your Flashforge AD5X (it likely won't work with, and at any rate is useless for, the AD5M and AD5M Pro):

 1. Install zMod: https://github.com/ghzserg/zmod
 2. Run this command: ```ENABLE_PLUGIN name=nopoop```